FranciscoDiaz1/test/WriteUp1.md

 - Verify stack protection is disabled by using `checksec` on the binary.

 2. **Adjust Payload**:
 - Fine-tune the shellcode to match the target environment.
-- Use `pwntools` or similar tools to dynamically locate the buffer and return address.

-3. **Use a Controlled Environment**:
-- Run the exploit in a virtual machine with all security mechanisms disabled.
+This means making sure that my code has the correct shellcode and the offset needed.

 ---